Goring-on-Thames

 Goring-on-Thames (or Goring) is a village and civil parish on the River Thames in South Oxfordshire, England.
-Situated on the county border with Berkshire, it is 6 mi south of Wallingford and 8 mi north-west of Reading.
+Situated on the county border with West Berkshire, it is 6 mi south of Wallingford and 8 mi north-west of Reading.
 It had a population of 3,187 in the 2011 census and was estimated to have increased to 3,335 by 2019.